Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: Noise channel after randomized compiling

 It reduces, when $p^b=\mathbb{I}_2$, to:

 When $p^b=\sigma^x,\sigma^y$ or $\sigma^z$, the probabilities are the same: where $q_b$ relates to the depolarizing parameter $\lambda_b=\frac{4 q_b}{3}$.
-Therefore, it mimics a depolarizing channel when looking only one neigbouring qubit.
-When tracing over all the neighbouring qubits and looking at the noise channel on qubits $i$ and $j$, one has still a Pauli noise where the probability to apply the gate $p^i\otimes p^j$ is:
+Therefore, it mimics a depolarizing channel when looking at only one neighboring qubit.
+When tracing over all the neighboring qubits and looking at the noise channel on qubits 1 and 2, one has still a Pauli noise channel where the probability to apply the gate $p^1\otimes p^2$ is: